 “What’s happened is, the size shell that you can shoot in a particular location has decreased,” Taylor explains.
 Just as shell width correlates to height, so too does height correlate with regulation.
 Old regulations dictated that you needed 70 feet of area cleared for every inch of shell fired around a launch area.
 The new industry standard is 100 feet.
 So when you play that out, practically, a large 12-inch shell needs 1,200 feet (or nearly a quarter of a mile) cleared in every direction to be considered safe.

 Taylor tells me that fireworks sites nationwide have been shrinking with both urbanization and suburban sprawl.
 And fellow fireworks company Pyrotecnico echoes the sentiment.
 “What we’re finding is that sites are shrinking,” explains Pyrotecnico Creative Director Rocco Vitale.
 “Growth is happening.
 More buildings are going up.
-And when that happens at a site, a show you could use 6-inch shells two years ago becomes a place for 4-inch shells.”
+And when that happens at a site, a show you could use six-inch shells two years ago becomes a place for four-inch shells.”

 Neither company feels that the end product has suffered as a result: Since the extra expense per each inch of shell grows almost exponentially, the savings made from downsizing can be reinvested into the experience.